neoforged/Documentation/docs/misc/gametest.md

 ```
 :::

-#### Successful Completion
+### Successful Completion

-A Game Test method is responsible for one thing: marking the test was successful on a valid completion.
-If no success state was achieved before the timeout is reached (as defined by `GameTest#timeoutTicks`), then the test automatically fails.
+A test function is responsible for one thing: marking the test was successful on a valid completion.
+If no success state was achieved before the timeout is reached (as defined by `TestData#maxTicks`), then the test automatically fails.

 There are many abstracted methods within `GameTestHelper` which can be used to define a successful state; however, four are extremely important to be aware of.